The South Carolina Teaching Fellows Program at the

 University of South Carolina Upstate

-With a general theme of “Preparing Teachers for a Diverse Society” the Teaching Fellows Program at USC Upstate seeks to provide a wide range of enrichment experiences for this group of outstanding education majors, to nurture them as a community of learners, to introduce them to possibilities for leadership in K-12 schools, and to retain the Fellows--not only at the institution but in the profession as well.
-Freshman Fellows are all enrolled in the same two general education courses during the fall semester and in the same Foundations of Education course in the spring—allowing new Fellows to become acquainted while making progress toward their majors.
-Freshman and sophomore Fellows at USC Upstate are enrolled in a one-hour seminar each semester built around a sequence of early experiences in K-12 schools.
-Each Fellow completes observation hours in primary grades, upper elementary grades, middle schools, and high schools.
+With a general theme of “Preparing Teachers for a Diverse Society” the Teaching Fellows Program at USC Upstate seeks to provide a wide range of enrichment experiences for this group of outstanding education majors, to nurture them as a community of learners, to introduce them to possibilities for leadership in K-12 schools, and to retain the Fellows -- not only at the institution but in the profession as well.
+Freshman and sophomore Fellows at USC Upstate are enrolled in a seminar class each semester built around a sequence of early experiences in K-12 schools.
+Each Fellow completes observation hours in primary grades, upper elementary grades, middle schools and high schools.
 A concerted effort is made to place students in settings where the K-12 student population is particularly diverse.
-Campus meetings of the seminar are used to give direction to observations in the assigned K-12 settings and to debrief after classroom visits.
+Class meetings of the seminar are used to explore current issues in education, give direction to observations in the assigned K-12 settings, and to debrief after classroom visits.
 Fellows keep a journal during these early classroom experiences.

 Phyllis Williams, Campus Director

 For information about Teaching Fellows statewide, go to CERRA.org.